japinol7/the-codemaster/README.md

     ^h:          shows this help to the console

     > Additional keys for debug mode:
-      ^ L_Alt + numpad_divide:  toggle logger to debug/info.
-Print info for hits, etc
+    ^ L_Alt + numpad_divide:  toggle logger to debug/info, print info
+                     for hits...
-      ^ n:             print a list of all NPCs in all levels, ordered by level ^ + Shift + n:   print a list of all NPCs in all levels, ordered by NPC name Alt + n:         print a list of all items in all levels, ordered by level Alt + Shift + n: print a list of all items in all levels, ordered by item name ^d:    print debug information to the console ^l:    write debug information to a log file
+    ^ n:             print a list of all NPCs in all levels, ordered by level
+    ^ + Shift + n:   print a list of all NPCs in all levels, ordered by NPC name
+    Alt + n:         print a list of all items in all levels, ordered by level
+    Alt + Shift + n: print a list of all items in all levels, ordered by item name
+    ^d:    print debug information to the console
+    ^l:    write debug information to a log file

     > Additional keys for cheating mode:
-      ^i:                teletransportation: put the player above it\'s current position  (cheat) ^ numpad_minus:    great advantage superhero (cheat)
+    ^i:                teletransportation: put the player above it\'s current position  (cheat)
+    ^ numpad_minus:    great advantage superhero (cheat)
     ^ numpad_multiply: out of phase superhero invulnerability flag (cheat)

 ## Usage

     codemaster [-h] [-f] [-l] [-m] [-n] [-u] [-d] [-t]

     optional arguments:
      -h, --help, 	show this help message and exit
      -f, 	--fullscreen
             Full screen display activated when starting the game -l, 	--multiplelogfiles
             A log file by app execution, instead of one unique log file -m, 	--stdoutlog
-                    Print logs to the console along with writing them to the log file -n, 			--nologdatetime
+            Print logs to the console along with writing them to the log file
+     -n, 	--nologdatetime
             Logs will not print a datetime.
      -u, 	--nodisplayscaled
             Deactivate the scaling of the game screen.
             Resolution depends on desktop size and scale graphics.
             Note that Pygame scaled is considered an experimental API and is subject to change.
             In most systems, it is better to have the scaling activated when using the full screen display mode.
      -d, 	--debug
             debug actions, information and traces
             This does not set the log level to debug.
-                    Use the key shortcut ^ L_Alt + numpad_divide to toggle log levels.
+            Use the key shortcut ^ L_Alt + numpad_divide
+            to toggle log levels.
      -t, 	--debugtraces
             show debug back traces information when something goes wrong

 **Default optional arguments**